damianhakert/damianhakert.github.io/source/posts/2013-12-21-gitlab-ce-6-dot-4-released.html.md

 Archived projects you have access to will still be listed on your profile page (gitlab.example.com/u/my_user).

-### Project web hooks
+### Project webhooks

-Project web hooks were extended with new types of events.
+Project webhooks were extended with new types of events.
-Web hooks can now also be triggered when an issue is created or a merge requst is closed.
+Webhooks can now also be triggered when an issue is created or a merge requst is closed.

 [![screenshot](/images/6_4/hook.png)](/images/6_4/hook.png)